ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;O sav can you see, by the dawn&#x27;s earl v
+O sav can you see, by the dawn&#x27;s earl v
 light,
 What so proudly we hail&#x27;d at the twilight&#x27;s
 last gleaming.